adelbordbari/adelbordbari.github.io/_posts/2024-03-11-english-as-a-second-language.md

 To wrap up, for me, language is a layer of abstraction on top of our perception of the reality of life which has the ability to slightly alter that perception too.

+### My Challenges
+My mother language is Farsi and I started learning English as a second language when I was 10 years old.
+I didn't go to preschool or anything like that, so I naturally started to learn things in a more irregular manner than others.
+I didn't learn anything new in the first grade. second grade was also not very new, and only in third grade, I started to realize that I needed to try to learn, and the materials weren't what I already knew anymore.
+I could read English letters and some basic words back then too, but I officially started (forcefully, that is) to learn English academically.
+I attended institutions for 8 years until my school was finished. to my (parents') regret, I didn't ever finish my education, I skipped the final few semesters because I moved away to another city.
+I don't have a degree for it, which is (or at least was, back then) a big deal here.

+I was consumed by the language.
+I used to spend hours and hours on the internet, therefore I was unwillingly (and even unknowingly) Americanized.
+Wikipedia, Google Maps, and various blogs were my digital home for years and to a great extent, still are!
+I was unaware of the greater impact this could have on my upbringing.
+I laughed at things that didn't sound funny to my peers, on the other hand, the jokes that I heard on the street all seemed dull and irrelevant to me. the problem still persists, I usually need to ask for the "reference" or the reason of jokes being funny.
+I believe humor is a very important part of language too. it's a useful tool to compare different languages, or how one language has changed over time. e.g., why is [the first bar joke](https://en.wikipedia.org/wiki/Bar_joke#First_recorded_example) not funny anymore?

+My biggest problem right now is finding the right words when speaking, and funnily enough this is more of a problem in my mother tongue. many times I find myself struggling to translate the English word that I have in mind, to Farsi -the language I'm speaking. the result is often a very uncommon word, but it's okay for me since I'm willing to sacrifice sounding complicated for a better understanding of what I'm trying to say. this, however, comes with the risk of being perceived as pretentious or geeky.

 ## How Language Shapes The Brain
 Aside from the obvious effects like communication and memorizing skills, it connects dots in our brains that were not previously connected or even present.
 Different languages require us to remodel our brains to fit into that method of expressing the world. some languages are more literal, and some use more figures of speech. the interesting point here is that language itself is also very alive (at least, until it's not anymore), so this relationship between language and the human brain works in both ways, they constantly reshape each other: on a personal scale and the social scale.